Danielle has been an RGM for 4 years. She has a degree in Restaurant Management from Le Cordon Bleu College of Culinary Arts.

 I apologize.
 I apologize.
 I apologize.
 This is the two-word phrase that gets tossed around when dealing with customers in a restaurant.
 The majority of our customers deserve an apology when a mistake is made.
 Other customers, I’m not so sure.
-Managers understand the frustration and the inconvenience but do that really give customers the right to act as if they never made a mistake and insult the employee.
-Some customers have no understanding when a mistake has happened
+Managers understand the frustration and the inconvenience, but does that really give customers the right to act as if they never made a mistake and insult the employee?
+Some customers have no understanding when a mistake happens.

-Let's look at this work “right” for a minute.
-Restaurant managers look at this word as the paying customer is never wrong no matter what the circumstances are.
-Let’s spell the word “right” out and you tell me if you have come across this type of customer.
+Let's look at the word “right” for a minute.
+Restaurant managers look at this word as though the paying customer is never wrong, no matter what the circumstances are.
+Let’s spell the word “right” out, and you tell me if you have come across this type of customer.

 There have been plenty of managers that have been called a sorry excuse for a manager.
 Why?
 Yes, mistakes happen and managers have standards to follow.
 They apologize and try to make it right.
 Is the name-calling from the customer really necessary?

-There are customers that really take advantage of the mistake that an employee has made.
-Employees offer incentives to make things right but the customer wants more and more.
+There are customers that really take advantage of employee mistakes.
+Employees offer incentives to make things right, but the customer wants more and more.
 The customer wants a week's worth of incentives and discounts.

 There are some customers that like to complain just because they know managers will try to offer something to make the customer happy.
 These are the customers that just want something for free.
-Most likely these customers know the restaurant policies on mistakes that are made by the staff.
+Most likely, these customers know the restaurant policies about staff mistakes.
 There are some customers that will manipulate the employees to think that a physical object was in their order to get something free also.

 There are some really awesome customers out there that understand what it is like to try to please a customer and understand that mistakes do happen.
 Other customers won’t even give a new person in training a chance.
 Trainees have to learn some kind of way.